Internships are an excellent opportunity for students to apply academic and social experiences to real world business

 - Internships require prior approval of the Internship Director.

 Four units maximum may be applied to the major in Business Administration.
 More than four units may be earned; however, units exceeding four are elective units and may apply toward the overall unit total needed for a degree.
+An internship paper is required.
+See guidelines below.
 See the Internship Director to Apply.

 The Intern fills a position offered by a sponsoring organization and executes duties in exchange for appropriate remuneration and academic credit.

 The On-Site Supervisor is the primary supervisor of the intern.
 The relation between the intern and the supervisor is one of employee and manager.

 The Internship Director is the University supervisor of the Intern.
 He/she is responsible for helping the student to arrange the internship and is the instructor for the intern.
 The Director serves as the resource person for any problems that may arise during the internship.

 Advanced Work Experience: BUS 399

 Advanced work experience is designed for working students who currently hold a position at a professional level of an organization, have held this position for some time, and furthermore will not leave the position upon graduation.
 It is not designed for working students who simply desire not to change employers to earn internship credit.
 For these students, they should plan their internship for their last semester at the University, and attempt to land an internship which will lead to permanent employment upon graduation.
 One criteria used in determining the appropriateness of BUS 399 is the level of compensation.
+A work experience paper is required.
+See guidelines below.
 See the Internship Director to apply.

 Work Experience: BUS 295